-The financial assets elected for the fair value option by the Company, the reasons for the election, and related gains and losses recognized during the year ended March 31, 2022 are as follows:
+The financial assets elected for the fair value option by the Company, the reasons for the election, and related gains and losses recognized during the year ended March 31, 2023 are as follows:

 - Resale agreements The Company elected the fair value option for certain of these agreements to mitigate volatility in income caused by the difference in measurement basis that otherwise would have arisen between these agreements and the derivatives used to risk manage these instruments. - Loans receivable from customers at fair value The fair value option was elected for transactions documented as derivatives that failed the ASC 815 definition of a derivative.
 These transactions were recorded as financing transactions with embedded derivatives and are managed within a fair valued derivative portfolio.
-These positions are valued in the same manner as the underlying derivatives in the transactions.
-The Company elected the fair value option for these loans because they are risk managed on a fair value basis. - Borrowings at fair value The fair value option was elected for transactions documented as derivatives that failed the ASC 815 definition of a derivative.
+These positions were valued in the same manner as the underlying derivatives in the transactions.
+The Company elected the fair value option for these loans because they are risk managed on a fair value basis.
+At March 31, 2023, the Company did not have any loans receivable from customers at fair value. - Borrowings at fair value The fair value option was elected for transactions documented as derivatives that failed the ASC 815 definition of a derivative.
 These transactions were recorded as financing transactions with embedded derivatives which reflect the performance of the referenced investments.
+The value was driven by the fair value of the underlying referenced securities.
 The fair value option was elected for these transactions as the Company risk manages the positions on a fair value basis.
+At March 31, 2023, the Company did not have any borrowings at fair value.

 Related to the margin call default by an SPB client in March 2021, the Company established a regular-way receivable for the claim of the losses on the related hedges.
-The fair value option was elected for the receivable, which was recognized at a fair value of zero at March 31, 2021.
+The fair value option was elected for the receivable.
+The valuation was based on management's estimate of recoverability of the claim receivable.
 The Company elected the fair value option for the receivable because it is risk managed on a fair value basis.
-Based on management's assessment of future recoverability, the fair value of the SPB receivable, which is included in Receivables from customers on the Statement of Financial Condition, was \$84.9 million at March 31, 2022.
-At March 31, 2022, the unpaid principal balance of the receivable was \$2.4 billion.